Pseudolithos migiurtinus (Chiov.) P.R.O. Bally

 Lithocaulon sphaericum, Pseudolithos sphaericus, White-sloanea migiurtina

-Pseudolithos migiurtinus is a rare, succulent plant up to 3.6 inches (9 cm) tall and up to 2.4 inches (6 cm) in diameter.
-The stems are initially spherical, but eventually become more egg-shaped or even columnar as the plant ages.
-They bear 4 rows of small, truncated stems, from which the flower buds emerge.
-The flowers are small, starfish-shaped and deep maroon in color.
+Pseudolithos migiurtinus is a rare succulent with a usually solitary stem that grows up to 3.6 inches (9 cm) tall and up to 2.4 inches (6 cm) in diameter.
+The stem is initially spherical but eventually becomes more egg-shaped or even columnar as the plant ages.
+The stem bear four rows of small truncated stems, from which the flower buds emerge.
+Flowers are small, starfish-shaped, and deep maroon.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).